Being in a car accident is scary. Things only get more complicated if you’re hit by an uninsured driver.

 As with any accident, you should notify the police first.
-This is even more important when the scene involves an uninsured driver.
-Having a police record and an accident report helps get your expenses covered and aids in the claims process.
+This is even more important when you’re hit by an uninsured driver.
+Having a police record and an accident report helps you get your expenses covered and aid in the claims process.

 Step 2: Document the Scene

 When your vehicle is damaged and you file a claim with your auto insurance company, you want to make sure you receive fair compensation.
 That’s why it’s important to gather evidence to support your claim, especially when you’re hit by an uninsured driver.
 Take pictures of the accident with your smartphone and make sure you capture the damage to all vehicles involved.
-Next, jot down notes to help you remember what happened.
-Consider these key points:
+Next, jot down notes to help you remember what happened, including:

 Step 3: Exchange Information

-If the police are at the scene, they’ll take down the other driver’s information.
-It’s also vital that you do, too.
+If the police are at the scene, they’ll document the other driver’s information.
+It’s vital that you do, too.
 Use this list as a guide for what to record: